EoinTravers/hugo.eointravers.com/content/post/web-2/index.md

 do some configuration (which I'll cover in Part 6), send participants the link, and away you go.
 However, this control comes at a price.
-Web servers are commplicated, and you'll need to learn how the work in order to properly manage your experiment, and to avoid accidentally losing data, or worse, sharing personal data.
+Web servers are complicated, and you'll need to learn how the work in order to properly manage your experiment, and to avoid accidentally losing data, or worse, sharing personal data.